 When a breed is named after a body of water on the east coast, it’s a safe bet they’re a capable swimmer.
 The Chesapeake Bay Retriever lives up to its namesake.
 Reportedly bred from the large Newfoundland and Irish Water Spaniels, the Chessie is as much as home on the water as it is on land.
 A true retriever, this breed was developed to hunt waterfowl along the Maryland coastline.
 As far as dogs that love water goes, the Chesapeake Bay Retriever is near the top of the list.

-The most popular dog in America, is also one of the best swimming dogs in America.
-The Labrador Retriever is so well adapted to water, it’s like the breed was design is an aquatics lab.
-In addition to webbed feet, Labs bodies are shaped like a boats keel, their coats mimic that of a duck, and they have a rounded, tapering, otter-like tail which acts much like a boats rutter.
-If we had to choose the best swimming dog, it would definitely be the Labrador Retriever.
+The most popular dog in America is also one of the best swimming dogs in America.
+The Labrador Retriever is so well adapted to water, it’s like the breed was designed is an aquatics lab.
+In addition to webbed feet, Labs bodies are shaped like a boat’s keel, their coats mimic that of a duck, and they have a rounded, tapering, otter-like tail which acts much like a boat rutter.
+If we had to choose the best swimming dog, it would be the Labrador Retriever.

 Stories of the Newfoundlands aquatic adventures are almost legendary, if not mythical.
-Tales tell of rescued sailors and vessels, fishermans assistants, and feats of great strength and stamina.
+Tales tell of rescued sailors and vessels, fisherman’s assistants, and feats of high strength and stamina.
 Though not engineered for the water like Labs, the Newfoundland is equally at home in the water.
-What the breed lacks in boat-like “design” elements they make up for in size, and personality.
-Easily the largest dog on this list, weighing in at well over 100 pounds, the Newfie is known as much for its sweet temperament as it is being one of the best swimming dogs.
+What the breed lacks in boat-like “design” elements they make up for in size and personality.
+Easily the largest dog on this list, weighing in at well over 100 pounds, the Newfie is known as much for its sweet temperament as it is one of the best swimming dogs.

 Nova Scotia Duck Tolling Retriever

-A popular gundog in America, Weimaraners were originally bred for hunting large game like boar and deer.
+A popular gundog in America, Weimaraners were initially bred for hunting massive game like boar and deer.
 Over the years the Weimaraner has been adapted to hunting small game, including birds.
 Their webbed feet come in handy for retrieving ducks, while their renowned stamina helps make them strong swimmers.
-With their seemingly endless supply of energy, swimming is a great release for the breed.
+With their seemingly endless supply of energy, swimming is an excellent release for the breed.